Roman funerary practices: Cremation, inhumation and os resectum

 At a cremation funeral, the heir lit the pyre with a torch, his face averted.
-Once the corpse had been consumed in the fire, the spirit of the deceased was thought to have begun their separation from the world of the living.
+Once the corpse had been consumed in the fire, the spirit of the deceased was thought to have begun its separation from the world of the living.
 After a cremation, the heir sprinkled the ashes with wine, gathered them along with any traces of bone, placed them in a cremation urn and interred them.
 This was sometimes done by the wife of the deceased; Livia did so with the ashes of her husband, the emperor Augustus.

 The ashes were interred either in or next to the cremation site (in which case the funeral place was a bustum) or interred elsewhere, in which case the cremation place was known as ustrinum (plural, ustrina); the deceased could be commemorated both at the ustrinum and the place of ash-burial.
 A single ustrinum, usually stone-built, could accommodate many successive cremations, and usually belonged to a single family.
 Some were several storeys high, and functioned as a chimney, whose fires could be fed from beneath.
 Mass cremations, in which several bodies were burned simultaneously in the same pyre were efficient but were used only for the poor, or during epidemics, or on battlefields.
 Otherwise the ustrinum was supposed to be cleared after use, to avoid the mixing of ashes from different bodies, though a few cases are known in which this was deliberately done.
 Caracalla deliberately mixed the ashes of his brother Geta with those of his executed supporters, as a final insult.
 On the other hand, a few examples are known of couples whose ashes were contained in the same vessel, as an expression of love.

 Inhumation was practiced regularly in archaic Rome, but in the Mid- to Late Republic and the Empire into the 1st and 2nd centuries, cremation became the most common burial practice.
 Toynbee describes the change from burial to cremation as generally starting, excepting a few noble families, by 400 BC.
 Patrician members of the gens Cornelia continued inhumating their dead until 79 BC, when the dictator Sulla became the first patrician Cornelius to be cremated, perhaps because he feared that otherwise his body would be defaced by supporters of his arch-enemy, Gaius Marius.
 The ancient Sepulcretum, in the Roman Forum, shows evidence of both inhumation and cremation, and laws relating to both practices go back to the 5th century BC.